kimschles/quickleft-way/agile-cheatsheet.md

 When the project is complete, you should have a handoff meeting with the client to transfer ownership of the code to the client.

 Celebrate what you've built together and demonstrate the business value of the project.
-Reiterate the business goals we set out to accomplish, reflect on the journey you took together to get to this point, and be excited for the new features to become available to customers (if it isn't already).
+Reiterate the business goals we set out to accomplish, reflect on the journey you took together to get to this point.

-Come prepared with access keys, login credentials, server addresses, and anything else that the client will need to manage their application.
+Come prepared with access keys, login credentials, server addresses and anything else that the client will need to manage their application.
 Have someone with access transfer ownership of the GitHub repository to the client before the end of the meeting.

 Remind the client that QL support for the code and project ends after the meeting, unless other arrangements are made.

-If there are any remaining features or bugs, make sure they have been captured in the tracker, and that the client will continue to have access to it, so that she can manage them on her own as time goes on.
+If there are any remaining features or bugs, make sure they have been captured in the tracker and that the client will continue to have access to it, so that she can manage them on her own as time goes on.

 Find a way to end on a high note, bringing a sense of completion and a feeling that this project positive experience.
 We want our clients to be happy and refer us to their friends, or come back for more work.

 ### Example Handoff Checklist

-This is for a Rails project hosted on Heroku
+This is an example for a Rails project hosted on Heroku

 - Concurrent server on Heroku (e.g. Puma)
 - Using background workers for blocking processes